 Students may repeat a course as often as they desire to improve their cumulative grade point average.
+(Financial Aid limitations may apply.)
 If a "C" or higher is required for a degree plan, students may take the course as many times as necessary to earn the required grade.
 The last repeat will replace all previous grades in the calculation of the cumulative grade point average.